srobo/competition-team-minutes/SR2021/2021-05-01-knockouts-retro.md

 This being a separate role would enable easier comms between support volunteers and commentators if needed.

 How widely did we ask about this?
-We did have Illana looking at this, but hit technical issues.
+We did have Alana looking at this, but hit technical issues.

 Sounds like others would have been interested in doing this, but we weren’t able to find them.